MikeDigitize/JSFundamentals/README.md

 ### Variable and function scope

 If a variable is defined in the global scope, it is available globally, throughout any code executed in the global environment.
-If a variable is defined in a function it is scoped to that function and therefore is available only within that function, not outside of it.
+If a variable is defined in a function it is scoped locally to that function and therefore is available only within that function, not outside of it.
+This is known as <code>nested</code> scope.

+Scope not only defines a variable's availability, it can go some way to determine its lifetime too.
+If a variable is defined globally, its lifetime will likely be longer than, for example, a variable that's defined within a function that's called only once and doesn't leave its parent scope.

 ```javascript
 function foo() {